Quick Links

-We invite you to join us for the 2022 Peace Officer Memorial Ceremony when State of Iowa leadership, law enforcement partners and families will honor and pay tribute to fallen peace officers who gave the ultimate sacrifice while serving.
-We stand steadfast in remembering the brave men and women of law enforcement who died in the line of duty protecting Iowans and their communities.
+On Friday, May 5, we honored the lives and service of two officers at the 2023 Peace Officer Memorial Ceremony when the State of Iowa leadership, law enforcement partners, and families gathered to pay tribute to fallen peace officers who gave the ultimate sacrifice while serving.
+We stand steadfast in remembering all of the brave men and women of law enforcement who died in the line of duty protecting Iowans and their communities.

 The Peace Officer Memorial is fronted by a stone which explains the artist's conception of the elements of the memorial.
 The stone reads: